danieljharris/danieljharris/README.md

 - 🔭 I'm a computer science lecturer at the University of South Wales
 - 🌱 I’m currently doing a PhD in cyber security and virtual reality
-- 🤔 I'm interested in IOT, virtual and agumented reality, cloud computing, and cyber security
+- 🤔 I'm interested in the internet of things, virtual and agumented reality, cloud computing, and cyber security

 <!--
 **danieljharris/danieljharris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.